destinyae/sign-in-with-solana/README.md

 - `issuedAt`: Optional ISO 8601 datetime string.
 This represents the time at which the sign-in request was issued to the wallet.
 Note: For Phantom, issuedAt has a threshold and it should be within +- 10 minutes from the timestamp at which verification is taking place.
 If not provided, the wallet must not include Issued At in the message.
 - `expirationTime`: Optional ISO 8601 datetime string.
 This represents the time at which the sign-in request should expire.
 If not provided, the wallet must not include Expiration Time in the message.
 - `notBefore`: Optional ISO 8601 datetime string.
 This represents the time at which the sign-in request becomes valid.
 If not provided, the wallet must not include Not Before in the message.
 - `requestId`: Optional EIP-4361 Request ID.
 In addition to using `nonce` to avoid replay attacks, dapps can also choose to include a unique signature in the `requestId` .
-Once the wallet returns the signed message, dapps can then verify this signature against the state to add an additional, strong layer of security.
+Once the wallet returns the signed message, dapps can then verify this signature against the state to add a strong layer of security.
 If not provided, the wallet must not include Request ID in the message.
 - `resources`: Optional EIP-4361 Resources.
 Usually a list of references in the form of URIs that the dapp wants the user to be aware of.
 These URIs should be separated by `\n-`, ie, URIs in new lines starting with the character `-`.
 If not provided, the wallet must not include Resources in the message.

 ### Sign-In Output Fields